sustech-topology/TopCap/dataset preprocessing/readme.md

 - ALLSSTAR

   Use [DeleteTiersInSpeechBox](https://github.com/sustech-topology/TopCap/blob/main/dataset%20preprocessing/DeleteTiersInSpeechBox.py) to remove all tiers from the original TextGrid file except for the "words" tier.
-Next, utilize the Montreal Forced Aligner (MFA) to analyze the modified TextGrid file, which will generate a new "phones" tier.
+Next, utilize the Montreal Forced Aligner (MFA) to generate a new "phones" tier.

 - TIMIT